 The FrontLoader is somewhat of a mixed bag when it comes to versatility.
 On the one hand, it will mount on almost any type of crossbar which is a definite positive.
 However, it is not well suited to high roof vehicles due to the difficulty involved with loading a bike with the front wheel on.
 The design is not affected by axle type which means most bikes will fit.
 It's only limited by tire size.
 The front tire clamps cannot handle tires over 3" in width.
 This means that the FrontLoader is not compatible with fat bikes and some plus bikes with larger tires.

 Ease of Assembly

 The FrontLoader is shipped fully assembled.
-The only set up involved is placing the rack on your roof for attachment to the crossbars.
-The model does not come with lock cores installed so if you choose to use the security system you will need to install Yakima lock cores which are a one time job that takes about 5 minutes.
+The only setup involved is placing the rack on your roof for attachment to the crossbars.
+The model does not come with lock cores installed so if you choose to use the security system you will need to install Yakima lock cores which are a one-time job that takes about 5 minutes.

 The FrontLoader is the evolution of a long line of roof racks from Yakima.
 The design is tried and proven and works very well if you don't have to lift your bike too far to get to the rack.
-Before racks like the Kuat Trio coming to market, the wheel on design was one of the only options for bikes with through axle forks.
+Before racks like the Kuat Trio coming to market, the wheel on design was one of the only options for bikes with thru axle forks.
 Consumers now have far more options, but for many not having to remove and store the front wheel during transport is worth the strenuous task of getting a bike into a rack like the FrontLoader.